 But what if you knew that Andrew has ectomorphic tendencies and is naturally structured for endurance exercise and a program that doesn’t overtax his spine.
 And John’s endomorphic tendencies make him naturally able to lift weights but high impact cardio could cause pain and damage to his knees and ankles.
 Applying the personal talents and needs to a regimen that is specifically structured to improve one’s unique body is where programs can greatly differ from one to another.

 We also know that Andrew is prone to headaches from too much carbon dioxide and should seek lots of fresh air and outdoor fitness, but also warm and dry conditions for optimal performance.
-On the other hand, John’s biotrend will benefit greatly from swimming or exercises in well ventilated places because his body tends to run hot and easily overheat and works best with cool temperatures with light humidity.
+On the other hand, John’s HealthType will benefit greatly from swimming or exercises in well-ventilated places because his body tends to run hot and easily overheat and works best with cool temperatures with light humidity.

 Their unique circadian rhythms teach us that John should go to bed late and wake up late, whereas Andrew will be healthiest if he is early to bed and early to rise.
 So whereas Andrew may choose to workout in the morning, John would do best being less active in the morning and doing afternoon or evening workouts.

 If one size doesn’t fit all, why do we think our exercise routines and diets should?
 Though it’s true that extreme exercise or diet can drastically change a body to look good in pictures, it’s the full healthy lifestyle that will get a body healthy, performing at its best, and still in the weight range with toned muscles that are perfect for the beach.
-But all this talk of biotrends and body types; how is the average person supposed to know what’s right for them specifically.
+But all this talk of HealthTypes and personalization; how is the average person supposed to know what’s right for them specifically?
 One easy way is to use technology like ph360 and Shae which figure it all out for you and provide the appropriate advice.